dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 Want to skip the quickstarts?
 Not a problem.
 You can try out the workflow building block directly in your application.
 After [Dapr is installed]({{< ref install-dapr-cli.md >}}), you can begin using  workflows, starting with [how to author a workflow]({{< ref howto-author-workflow.md >}}).

 ## Limitations

-With Dapr Workflow in beta stage comes the following limitation(s):

 - **State stores:** For the {{% dapr-latest-version cli="true" %}} beta release of Dapr Workflow, using the NoSQL databases as a state store results in limitations around storing internal states.
 For example, CosmosDB has a maximum single operation item limit of only 100 states in a single request.